yogev-shapira/GameSelect/README.md

 ---

 ## ℹ️ Project Description
-**Why:** Each season includes hundreds of NBA games—too many for fans (especially across time zones) to know what’s worth rewatching.
+**Why:** Each season includes hundreds of NBA games- which can be too many for fans (especially those across different time zones) to know what’s worth rewatching.
 **What:** GameSelect recommends past games you’ll likely enjoy by analyzing *in-game action* (lead changes, dunks, blocks, 3PTs, scoring density, game closeness, star power) and combining it with your liked games and team/player overlap.
 **How (high level):**
 - Parse ESPN play-by-play (PBP) into normalized feature vectors.